-Compared to most people, those working as a Power System Dispatcher tend to value Support, Independence, and Relationships.
+Compared to most people, those working as a Power System Dispatcher tend to value Support, Independence, and Working Conditions.

 Most importantly, Power System Dispatchers very strongly value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.

 Second, Power System Dispatchers strongly value Independence.
 Occupations that satisfy this work value allow employees to work on their own and make decisions.

 Lastly, Power System Dispatchers moderately value Working Conditions.
 Occupations that satisfy this work value offer job security and good working conditions.